thillRobot/mcu/gset/gset_rocket/data_logger/README.md

 ## History
-  - This code began as example code from the Arduino library
+  - This code began as example code from the Arduino library created 24 Nov 2010, modified 9 Apr 2012 by Tom Igoe
-  - The original example code 'DataLogger'  was modified for this project created 24 Nov 2010, modified 9 Apr 2012 by Tom Igoe
+  - The example code 'DataLogger' was modified for this project
   - Example code from the Arduino library BNO055 was also used.
   - The example 'Bunny' has been modified for this project.
   - Modified by Tristan Hill - 06/24/2019